Care of the Hospitalized Adult 4

 A. Articulate the role and competencies of a Nurse Practitioner working with hospitalized adult patients.

-B. Display sound diagnostic reasoning skills by successfully developing a broad differential diagnosis and diagnostic and treatment plan for selected patient conditions.
+B. Display sound diagnostic reasoning skills by successfully developing a broad differential diagnosis & diagnostic and treatment plan for selected patient conditions.

 C. State the clinical care requirements and management for a wide variety of acute clinical conditions in adult hospitalized patients including the ability to: